Blog Nutrition Can You Eat Coffee Beans? Yes, but With Caution

 The Bottom Line

 Coffee beans are safe to eat, but they should be consumed in moderation.
-This is due to the fact that they are high in caffeine.
-Caffeine can have side effects, including anxiety, headaches and insomnia.
-They aren’t recommended for everyone, so talk to your doctor first.
+This is due to the fact that they’re high in caffeine.
+Caffeine can have side effects, including anxiety, headaches, and insomnia.
+They aren’t recommended for everyone, so you should talk to your doctor before consuming them.

 DISCLAIMER: